CtrlK

 Completeness

-Clearly answers both 'what' (set up comprehensive observability with metrics, dashboards, and alerts) and 'when' (implementing monitoring for LLM operations, setting up dashboards, configuring alerting for Langfuse integration health), with explicit trigger phrases provided.
+Clearly answers both 'what' (set up comprehensive observability with metrics, dashboards, and alerts for Langfuse) and 'when' (implementing monitoring for LLM operations, setting up dashboards, configuring alerting for Langfuse integration health), with an explicit 'Use when' clause and trigger phrases.

 3 / 3